Cheorwon County: Tourism

 For South Korea, tourism has been important since the 1962 Five Year Development Plan.
-This designated a key economic development sector and a ‘patriotic industry’ (Hunter, 153).
-Historically nationalistic or patriotic views have driven for the development of tourism in South Korea.
-Well organized tours and defined monuments and sites ensure these bordering areas are populated with visitors that participate in the symbolic landscape defined by the South Korean government (Hunter, 153).
+This designated a key economic development sector and a 'patriotic industry' (Hunter, 153).
+Historically nationalistic or patriotic perspectives have driven for the development of tourism in South Korea.
+Well organized tours and defined monuments and sites ensure these bordering areas are populated with visitors that participate in the symbolic landscape promoted by the South Korean government (Hunter, 153).

-“A scene of bloody battles” (n.d) and tense border activity, the front line county of Cheorwon, is a strange paradox.
-This historical county is a strange paradox which is rarely visited by Western tourists.
-To comprehend the bloody and grim historical tragedy between North and South Korea, Cheorwon county must be experienced.
+Described as "a scene of bloody battles" (n.d) and an area of tense border activity, the front-line county of Cheorwon presents a paradox.
+This historical county is infrequently visited by Western tourists.
+To understand the historical context of the Korean War, Cheorwon County offers significant insight into the conflict between North and South Korea.